Special Counsel Investigating Sheriff Beth Concludes He Misappropriated County Tax-Dollars – Milwaukee DA Gives Him Pass

 Paid Advertisement

 Beth decided that he would give the bonuses to his booking clerks without permission from the board or County Executive, who has some authority to authorize expenditures up to $100,000.
 Beth, a life-long Democrat, saw the County Board turn red in April of 2022.
 He told investigators that it was not a “good time” to ask the County Board or County Exec for the authorization for the funds because of the recent election.
 Beth asked his office manager to start paying the booking clerks extra overtime hours that weren’t actually worked to make up for the bonuses they didn’t get.
-The Beth used funds from a budget line item for something other than what it was appropriated for.
+Beth used funds from a budget line item for something other than what it was appropriated for.
 Prosecutors call that “misappropriation of funds.”

 Paid Advertisement